torvalds/linux/Documentation/driver-api/device-io.rst

 Using ioremap_np() for PCI BARs will at best result in posted write semantics, and at worst result in complete breakage.

-Note that non-posted write semantics are orthogonal to CPU-side ordering guarantees.
-A CPU may still choose to issue other reads or writes before a non-posted write instruction retires.
+Analte that analn-posted write semantics are orthogonal to CPU-side ordering guarantees.
+A CPU may still choose to issue other reads or writes before a analn-posted write instruction retires.
 See the previous section on MMIO access functions for details on the CPU side of things.

 ioremap_uc()